Early Investigator Advancement Program (EIAP)

 - Statement indicating you have not previously received NIH R01 or equivalent funding as a Principal Investigator.

-- Statement indicating preparedness to submit an R01 by October/November, 2022.
+- Statement indicating preparedness to submit an R01 (which includes a draft R01) by October/November, 2023.

 - Statement indicating whether you are an Early Stage Investigator or New Investigator.